 The potential historic district does not appear to be eligible for listing in the National Register due to integrity considerations.
-The integrity of materials has been compromised by alterations, which include infill additions and replacement of original doors and windows.
+The integrity of setting and materials have been compromised by alterations, which include infill additions and the replacement of original doors and windows.
 For these reasons, the potential historic district does not appear to meet the criteria for listing on the National Register of Historical Places.